algorithmiaio/dev-center/_pages/client-guides/rust.md

 For more information on the methods available using the Data API in Rust check out the [Data API](http://docs.algorithmia.com/?rust#data-api-specification) documentation, the [Rust Client Docs](https://github.com/algorithmiaio/algorithmia-rust.git) and the [Rust Language Docs] (https://crates.io/crates/algorithmia)

-For convenience, here is the whole script available to run:
+For convenience, here is the whole code snippet available to run:

 {% highlight rust %}
 extern crate algorithmia;